hidao80/Fast-logbook-PWA/README.md

 Option settings are saved automatically.

 1. Open the config screen.
-2. Fill in the tasks corresponding to the numeric keypad shortcut keys from 1 to 9 keys.
-Tasks can be changed after stamping.
+2. Enter the tasks corresponding to numbers 1 to 9.
+You can change the tasks even after stamping.
 3. If you prefix a task name with "^", it will be excluded from the actual working hours during that task.
 Please use this function for measuring break time, etc.

 ### 2. Stamp